| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 helped a very little bit, but not enough to make much difference.
 I was still too tight

 and had to break the car loose.
 It was a good test and I learned something.
+I could get a nose under the car in front but couldn't pass.
+It was

 pretty much nose to tail like that for the next couple of spots.
 There was a bunch of